 Manual journal entry

-Use manual journal entries to upload accounting adjustments directly into Recurly Revenue Recognition (RevRec).
-This process gives you full control over the journal data, posting period, and approval workflow, which is useful when an entry must be recorded outside the system’s automated revenue recognition logic.
+Manual journal entries let you upload accounting adjustments directly into Recurly RevRec, with full control over the journal data, posting period, and approval workflow.
+Use them when an entry needs to be recorded outside the system's automated revenue recognition logic.
+Because the process is fully manual, you provide every required value — and RevRec posts exactly what your file contains.

 Prerequisites